 I’m all for Vitali building his legacy but there’s really no one in the top 15 right now that will help Vitali in that respect.
 Haye has already been easily beaten Wladimir Klitschko, so his scalp wouldn’t be worth much for Vitali at this point.
 It might have been before Wladimir beat Haye, but not now.

 Fighters like Tyson Fury and David Price aren’t worth much for Vitali, because those fighters have been facing generally weak opposition.
+Price is fighting nothing 40-years-olds lately, and Fury is facing journeyman level opposition, so beating him won’t do much for Vitali’s legacy.
+Vitaly already Chris Arreola, and Bermane Stieverne isn’t an opponent that will do much for Vitali’s legacy.

 The fact remains that Vitali, 41, is too up there in age for him to have any real impact on his career by beating one or two guys.
 For Vitali to be able to shape his legacy he would have to stick around the sport long enough for a few really good heavyweights to emerge and then beat them all to help his legacy.
 I’m sorry, but I don’t see Haye, Price, Fury or any of the other contenders as being good enough to do anything for Vitali’s legacy.